 If the manufacturer warranty for your Citroen has expired, Warranty Direct can provide you with clear, wide-ranging coverage.
 We understand that repairs on your vehicle are often unexpected and can be expensive.
-That’s why we offer flexible coverage options that can ease the strain on you and your wallet.

 An extended warranty offers you, as the owner of a Citroen, more freedom than a manufacturer warranty might be able to.

 How?
 Through customisable policies that allow you to choose what you protect and what you don’t.
 A policy taken out with Warranty Direct also allows you to choose where your car is serviced and a choice of hourly labour rates for the repairs.

 Our core coverage comes as standard with any policy and covers the following components:

 You also have the option of adding the following on top of the above:

 It’s important to us that our customers understand the in’s and out’s of the coverage they purchase and your satisfaction is incredibly important to us.
 That’s why we’re upfront about exclusions and try our best to clearly outline what’s included in the extended warranty for your Citroen.
 Nonetheless, we still recommend that you carefully read the sample policy documents for more information on the following exclusions as well as a few more which are stated in detail in there.

 If you still have any outstanding questions or would like clarification on anything, please feel free to give our team a call.

 You can be safe in the knowledge that we offer:

 If, after your manufacturer warranty runs out, you want to extend your Citroen’s cover with a comprehensive policy, get a quote and take out an extended warranty with us today.
 It’s easy!